JSenpai/require-worker/readme.md

 ```
 npm install require-worker
 ```
-Or download the files in the [git repository](https://github.com/Unchosen/require-worker)
+Or download the files in the [git repository](https://github.com/Unchosen/require-worker) or those listed in the [latest releases](https://github.com/Unchosen/require-worker/releases).

 ## Code Example
-These examples are also available under ./examples/
+More examples are available under ./examples/

 ### Main file / callee